sebranly/WordyWorld/README.md

 > - I'm learning React Native from scratch (although I know React) at the moment and would like to play around with it by myself by writing some code
 > - I think that expecting contributions at this point is too early anyway, I would like to have a solid base (i.e. a proof of concept or a beta version) before people can contribute to the code

-## Documentation :book:
+## Documentation

 ### Internal Documentation

-This [gist](https://gist.github.com/rxaviers/7360908) displays a list of emoji that can be used on GitHub.
+:book: This [gist](https://gist.github.com/rxaviers/7360908) displays a list of emoji that can be used on GitHub.
+- Please don't use emoji in titles though, as they would be part of the URL otherwise.

 ### External Documentation